Team Myths at Work: The Top 6 to Avoid

 The Reality

-We know from leadership simulation assessment data that leaders must cultivate psychological team safety, model transparency, and create structures where trust can grow.
+Research from leadership simulation assessments shows that high-performing teams thrive when leaders actively cultivate psychological team safety, model transparency, and create structures that allow trust to grow.
+Trust is a product of deliberate effort, not mere passage of time.

 The Bottom Line